Want a complete guide on inground swimming pools vs above ground pools? We have got you covered with our complete guide of pros & cons for both!

 Also, it’s not just costly to build and install an inground pool – it is also costly to maintain one.
 An inground pool requires a lot of time and attention in order to keep it suitable for use.
 You have to regularly check your pool’s pH and chlorine levels, and if they are too low, then you cannot use your swimming pool without putting yourself and others at serious health risks.

-You may be tempted to try and avoid this by opting for a saltwater pool but this can cause metal components of your pool or pool cover to rust and corrode.
+You may be tempted to try and avoid this by opting for a saltwater pool but this can cause metal components of your pool or solar swimming pool cover to rust and corrode.
 And if algae and debris begins to build up, you will need to either clean your pool or hire someone to do it for you.

 Either way, an inground pool requires constant maintenance which not a lot of pool owners are prepared or educated enough to do.
 Some may think it’s easier to just drain your pool and start anew but your pool is designed to be full of water, so draining it puts your pool at risk of damage due to the exposure and lack of pressure.